-The strange saga of the famous kitsch artists, the Keanes, soon to be seen in the forthcoming movie Big Eyes.
+The surreal saga of the famous kitsch artists, the Keanes, as seen in Tim Burton’s film Big Eyes.

 Teary, big-eyed orphans and a multitude of trashy knockoffs epitomized American kitsch art as they clogged thrift stores for decades.